isabella232/mobile-services.pt-BR/help/android/analytics-main/products/products.md

 ![](assets/map-products.png)

-Não é necessário mapear a variável *variável products* usando as regras de processamento porque essa variável é definida diretamente na solicitação de imagem pelo SDK.
+Não é necessário mapear a variável *products* variable by using processing rules because this variable is set directly on the image request by the SDK.